What is Alcoholism?

 Binge Drinking and American Youth: Statistics

 Binge drinking is defined as 5 or more drinks for men and 4 or more drinks for women in 2 hours.
 1 in 6 adults binge drinks about 4 times a month, drinking about 7 beverages per binge, studies show.
 Surprisingly, the majority of binge drinkers do not have a dependency on alcohol.
-However, binge drinking enough times could very well lead to alcohol addiction.
+However, persistent binge drinking enough times could very well lead to an individual needing alcohol treatment.

 Binge drinking can be seen on college campuses all over the country, as well as in plenty of movies.
 It is most common among people ages 18 to 34, but more than half of the people who binge drink are ages 35 and older.
 In 2015, 25% of people aged 18 to 24 binge drank.

-Binge drinking may sound like something fun to do at the moment, but it can have serious consequences.
+Binge drinking may sound like something fun to do at the moment, but it can have serious consequences on physical and mental health.
 You could unintentionally injure yourself, engage in risky sexual behavior, or put people around you in danger.

-Alcohol Addiction Treatment: Finding the Best Program for You
+Rehab for Alcohol Addiction: Finding the Best Program for You

-Once you admit that you have a drinking problem and are ready to seek help, the next step is to find the best alcohol addiction treatment for your specific needs.
-North Jersey Recovery Center has plenty of detox and aftercare options for all kinds of patients, and we can guide you toward the best course of treatment.
-Residential, partial-care and outpatient treatment options are all available to you.
+Once you admit that you have a drinking problem and are ready to seek help, the next step is to find the best alcohol rehab center for your specific needs.
+North Jersey Recovery Center has plenty of detox and aftercare options for all kinds of patients, and we can guide you toward the best course of substance abuse treatment.
+Alcohol treatment programs like residential treatment, partial-care, and outpatient treatment options are all available to you.

-Alcohol detox is a period, usually 30 days long, in which a person overcomes psychological and physical dependence on alcohol with the help of medical professionals.
+Detox within an alcohol rehab center typically occurs over a 30 day period, in which a person overcomes psychological and physical dependence on alcohol with the help of medical professionals.
 This is the first step in treatment for alcohol addiction.
-During detox, the rehab center staff will review your medical history to understand your situation.
+During detox, the alcohol rehab center staff will review your medical history to understand your situation.
 Then they will most likely prescribe you medication that will imitate the effects of alcohol.
 As a result, your withdrawal symptoms won’t be as painful.
 Staff will monitor you around the clock to make sure you are safely detoxing.

-If you have an addiction to alcohol, you must detox in a facility instead of self-detoxing.
+If you are struggling with addiction to alcohol, you must detox in a facility instead of self-detoxing.
 Many alcoholics believe they can detox by themselves, but you could put yourself in great danger if you do this.
-In addition, the withdrawal symptoms you experience may be too difficult for you to handle.
+In addition, experiencing alcohol withdrawal may be too difficult for you to handle.
 Alcohol detox at North Jersey Recovery Center is supervised by licensed medical staff who have been trained in this process.
-We provide a safe, comfortable environment in which we can track your withdrawal symptoms and alleviate any pain you might feel.
+We provide a safe, comfortable environment in which we can monitor your alcohol withdrawal and alleviate any pain you might feel.

 Withdrawal Symptoms of Alcohol Addiction